tomjoht/documenting-apis/_docs/Documenting Native Library APIs/nativelibraryapis_nonrefdocs.md

 section: nativelibraryapis
 ---

-## About non-reference docs

 Although much attention tends to be given to the reference documentation with APIs, actually the bulk of what technical writers usually do with native library API docs is provide non-reference documentation.
 This is the stuff that engineers rarely write.

 Engineers will throw a quick description of a class in a file and generate a Javadoc, and they'll give that Javadoc to the user as if it represents a complete set of documentation, but reference docs don't tell even half the story.

 ## Reference docs can be an illusion for real doc